 Williams v.
-City and County of San Francisco
+City and County of San Francisco (Illegal Surveillance)

 Records obtained and released by the Electronic Frontier Foundation in July 2020 show SFPD received a real-time remote link to more than 400 surveillance cameras.
 The vast camera network is operated by the Union Square Business Improvement District (USBID), a non-city entity.
 These networked cameras are high definition, allow remote zoom and focus capabilities, and are linked to a software system that can automatically analyze content, including distinguishing between when a car or a person passes within the frame.